buzzamus/baseball-gem/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/baseball.
+Bug reports and pull requests are welcome on GitHub at https://github.com/buzzamus/baseball.

+Ruby programmers that are also very familiar with baseball statistics especially welcome.

 ## License